TedHusted/awake/awake.md/awake.md

 Ally: Of course! — Humans enjoy attributing human traits to non-human objects.
 This creates a contrast between expectation and reality, which can be funny.

-Host: Perhaps we’ll find Ally standing in front of a brick wall some time soon on “Open Mike” night at the Autopsy Club, where laughter is always the last sound you hear.”
+Host: Perhaps we’ll find Ally standing in front of a brick wall some time soon on “Open Mike” night at the Autopsy Club — where laughter is always the last sound you hear.”

 	The screen shifts to an operating room, with a patient, presumably “Mike”, splayed under a sheet.